 One ride I did get to go on in this park is Crush's Coaster, if you know me, I always rave about this ride.
 Next to Ratatouille, it is one of my absolute favorites and I really can't decide between the two, so I guess they will have to share the number one spot.

 This ride is very deceptive as it appears to be a little kid roller coaster, but you must remember you are in France and the French love their thrills.
 This ride allows you to sit on Crush's back along with three other people and you go around the roller coaster track spinning on his shell.
-It's so much fun and I hope with DCA receiving Paradise Pier that Disney will decided to add this ride in the future.
-There is the perfect amount of space at Goofy's Sky School and Boardwalk Pizza and Pasta and it fits the new beachy Pixar theme perfectly — one can only dream.
+It's so much fun and I hope with DCA receiving Pixar Pier this summer that Disney will decided to add this ride in the future.
+There is the perfect amount of space at Goofy's Sky School and Boardwalk Pizza and Pasta and it fits the new beach boardwalk Pixar theme perfectly — one can only dream.